Click here for a review of the show by Neil Zolot of the Saugus Advertiser on WickedLocal.com.

 The Theatre Company of Saugus announces its production of Much Ado About Nothing, the romantic-dramatic comedy by William Shakespeare.
 The director is Anna Lee Percuoco.

-The play features the antagonistic (but romantic) relationship between Beatrice and Benedick, two of Shakespeare’s slingers of insults, and the threats to the romance of Hero and Claudio.
+The play features the antagonistic (but romantic) relationship between Beatrice and Benedick, two of Shakespeare’s best slingers of insults, and the threats to the romance of their friends Hero and Claudio.
 The show is set in the summer of 1946, and features an abundance of 1940s music, singing, and dancing.

 We are please to announce the cast of the show!

 - Don Pedro – Charlie Ferguson

 - Ursula, Seacole – Valerie Tracy

 - Bianca, Sexton – Karissa Vincent